-6.2 The dealer's markdown
+6.2.
+The dealer's markdown

-Having estimated $\alpha{it}$ and $\omega{ijt}$ in the lender's problem, I can now calculate the dealer's markdown in Equation 3.
-In the cross-section, the time-series average of each dealer's markdown has an interquartile range of (18 bps, 31 bps; see Table 8).
-Because the $S{jt}$ in the model, representing the dealer's value of repo intermediation, is net of balance sheet costs, these markdowns are the economic rents dealers extract.
-Considering that the mean dealer repo volume is about \$18b per day, these estimates imply a midspread of mean annual profits that ranges from \$32m to \$55m.
+Having estimated α{it} and ω{ijt} in the lender's problem, I can now calculate the dealer's markdown in Eq.
+3. In the cross-section, the time-series average of each dealer's markdown has an interquartile range of (23 bps, 39 bps; see Table 8).
+Because the S{jt} in the model, representing the dealer's value of repo intermediation, is net of balance sheet costs, these markdowns are the economic rents dealers extract.
+Considering that the mean dealer repo volume is about \$18b per day, these estimates imply a midspread of mean annual profits that ranges from \$41m to \$70m.

-The cross-sectional variation in markdowns arises from the interaction between $\alpha{it}$ and $\omega{ijt}$ .
+The cross-sectional variation in markdowns arises from the interaction between α{it} and ω{iit} .
 The preference for investment stability differentiates lending to different dealers, making each dealer a local monopsony over its funding needs.
 How much rent a dealer can then extract depends on how easily lenders can substitute away and is thus linked to lenders' concentration aversion.
-As shown in Table 8, dealers differ in their demand consistency for repo loans and thus draw varying degrees of non-pecuniary preferences from the lenders ( $\psi_j$ , capturing $\omega{ijt}$ ).
-Dealers further differ in the set of lenders with whom they trade and therefore face supply curves of varying elasticity ( $f(\alpha{it})$ ).
-Goldman Sachs, for example, commands a mean non-pecuniary preference ( $\psi_j$ ) that ranks at the 30th percentile, a respectable value partially reflecting the fact that lenders are willing to lend to Goldman Sachs at low rates.
+As shown in Table 8, dealers differ in their demand consistency for repo loans and thus draw varying degrees of non-pecuniary preferences from the lenders (ψ_i , capturing ω{ijt}).
+Dealers further differ in the set of lenders with whom they trade and therefore face supply curves of varying elasticity $(f(\alpha{it}))$.
+Goldman Sachs, for example, commands a mean non-pecuniary preference (ψ_i) that ranks at the 10th percentile, a reasonable value partially reflecting the fact that lenders are willing to lend to Goldman Sachs at low rates.
 Yet because Goldman faces a group of lenders that have low aversion to concentration, its repo funding supply is highly elastic.
 The combination of these two forces results in Goldman Sachs having one of the lowest markdowns.